 - Only enter competitions are you qualified to win.

-- Find the best online art contests by researching on your own or using sites like ArtSlant, a site aggregator that lists all of their favorite international and local juried art exhibitions, calls for entry, awards programs, and grants opportunities.
+- Find the best online art contests by researching on your own or using sites like ArtSlant, an aggregator that lists all of their favorite international and local juried art exhibitions, calls for entry, awards programs, and grants opportunities.
 They also have reviews from artists who’ve entered the competition with success in the past.
 There will also be a list of art competitions below.

-- Consider entering at least six months before an event because it can take time to get approval letters and other paperwork together if required.
+- Consider entering at least six months before an event because getting approval letters and other paperwork together, if required, can take time.
 Don’t wait until just two weeks before an event — this will most likely be too late.

-- Submit early enough so there’s plenty of time between submitting your artwork and when the jury members will be reviewing it.
+- Submit early enough so there’s plenty of time between submitting your artwork and when the jury members will review it.

 - The more time you give yourself, the easier and less stressful this process will be for you in the long run.

 - If deadlines close within a month, consider submitting your artwork to only one event out of those two so as not to spread yourself too thin or get overwhelmed with multiple requests at once.

 - Be sure to read over all instructions before entering an online competition.